-Instant cameras are by their very nature, bulky.
-That’s because they have to both take and print the photos, so there are lots of moving parts that require space inside the body.
-However, the Fujifilm instax mini 40 is a happy, compact little instant that features a classic design.
-The simple layout and lack of camera controls means that it’s ideal for users who just want to get creative and take photos without the fuss of spinning dials.
-Being the “mini” 40, the prints are obviously a bit smaller than the standard instant films other cameras on this list produce, but the quality is still good and the cost of film per shot works out cheaper compared to standard size film.
+Instant cameras tend to be rather bulky because they have to both take and print photographs, so they contain a lot of moving parts inside the body.
+However, the Fujifilm instax mini 40 is a compact, ergonomic little instant camera, still sporting a charming classic design.
+It has a simple layout with little in the way of controls, making it ideal for those who simply want to be creative and take snaps without the fuss of turning dials to choose the right setting.
+Since this is the “mini” 40, the prints are a little smaller than what you get with the standard instant films used by other cameras on this list, but the quality is good and the cost of film per shot works out cheaper than that of standard size film.

-A uniquely hybridised camera, the Kodak Smile breaks the instant camera rules slightly in that it captures digital images whilst simultaneously producing a print.
-All the fun and instant gratification of the typical print-producing camera with the posterity and longevity of a digital file to edit and publish later on.
-With this extra functionality and an in-built LCD screen the battery doesn’t last quite as long as its competitors and the ZINK prints, while not bad, aren’t the best quality in this roundup.
-But with a unique feature such as this the Kodak Smile stands on its own.
+The Kodak Smile is a unique hybrid camera that offers an interesting compromise between digital and analogue.
+Breaking the usual instant camera rules, it captures digital images while simultaneously producing a print.
+This means you get all the fun and instant gratification of the best instant cameras with an immediate print, but you also get the handy longevity of a digital file that you can then edit and publish later.
+This extra functionality together with an in-built LCD screen means the battery doesn’t last quite as long as that on other cameras on our list, and the ZINK prints, although they aren't bad, aren’t the best quality in this roundup.
+However, considering its uniqueness the Kodak Smile is an interesting proposition.

-The instax mini 9 bursts with colour, with the entire body vibrantly painted, and there are nine colours to choose from.
-As well as being an instant camera for everyone to use, it has mass appeal for children and teenagers as well due to the fashionable colour ways, simple layout and additional attachments and features.
-It features a selfie mirror on the end of the lens barrel for easy composition when hanging with friends, a close-up attachment filter to focus down to 35cm, ideal for a snap of that gorgeous latte art.
-There’s a little manual adjustment if you want it too, with four different lighting modes to choose between and a high key mode to overexpose scenes for that bright, zingy look.
+The Fujifilm instax mini 9 positively bursts with colour, with the entire body coming in a variety of nine colour options, from bright flamingo pink to a range of pastel shades.
+It's an instant camera that anyone can use, but it will have particular appeal for children and teens thanks to the colours, the simple layout and additional attachments and features.
+It has a selfie mirror on the end of the lens barrel to make it easier to compose shots with friends, a close-up attachment filter to focus down to 35cm, ideal for snapping some beautiful latte art or the like, and there’s a little manual adjustment if you want that, with four different lighting modes to choose between.
+There's also a high key mode to overexpose scenes for a bright, zingy look.

-A contemporary, stylish design with textured body makes the SQUARE SQ6 reminiscent of a certain social media logo we’ve all come to know over the past several years.
-It even mimics the same aspect ratio as the aforementioned media by utilising a 1:1 square frame film.
+A contemporary, stylish design with a textured body makes the SQUARE SQ6 really stand out for its looks.
+In fact, it's rather reminiscent of a certain social media logo we’ve all come to know in recent years.
+It even replicates the same aspect ratio using a 1:1 square frame film.
 There are nine shooting modes to choose between: selfie, automatic exposure, macro, landscape double exposure, lighten, darken, flash suppressing and self-timer modes which make it easier for photographers to get decent captures no matter the scene or situation.
 It also comes with a set of flash filters to add a splash of colour to your subjects.